Terms of Reference of the External Advisory Committee on Pressure Tubes

 - Subject to consultation and agreement with the Commission, the membership composition may be modified to permit broad inclusiveness of viewpoints and to reflect various fields of expertise as required, with due consideration to preserve the continuity of the EAC.

-- Membership may be terminated at any time by the Commission or upon written notification to the Commission Secretary.
+- Membership may be terminated at any time by the Commission or upon written notification to the Commission Registrar.

 - Members must declare any real or perceived conflict of interest they may have related to their role in the EAC activities, both before commencing their service with the EAC and during the term of that service.
 A member’s term may be terminated for a real or perceived conflict of interest, or for not fulfilling responsibilities and meeting objectives.
 The review and determination of real or perceived conflict of interest will be conducted by the President of the Commission.